 Discussion: The timing for this is good as Cedar Lane will soon be repaved.

-Neighboring associations
+Neighboring associations will be consulted on this proposal.

-Participants were reminded that the original reason for these islands was to enable pedestrians to more easily cross Cedar Lane.
+Participants were reminded that one of the original reasons for these islands was to enable pedestrians to more easily cross Cedar Lane.
 Several persons expressed opinions that the islands were not effective for this purpose.

 Decision: Participants voted to recommend Proposal 1: Removal of side islands on Cedar Lane.